NYCDOB/Facades/index.md

   credit:
   creditlink:
 ---
-In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11/98 which requires inspections of building exterior walls and appurtenances of buildings which are greater than six stories in height.
+In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11 of 1998 which requires inspections of building exterior walls and appurtenances of buildings which are greater than six stories in height.
 General information on façades as well as detailed instructions on façade compliance filings are available on the DOB Façades [website](https://www1.nyc.gov/site/buildings/safety/facades.page).

 <br/>To accomodate the owners of the more than 14,000 buildings who must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report, the inspection process is broken down into five-year cycles.
 Cycle 7 was the last full cycle completed, ending in 2014.
 DOB is currently in Cycle 8 which began in 2015.